 5. Accounts for Minors

-We may require any account established by a minor to be a joint account with an owner who has reached the age of majority under state law and who shall, to the extent permitted by state law, be jointly and severally liable to us for any returned item, overdraft, or unpaid charges or amounts on such account.
+We may require any account established by a minor to be a joint account with an owner who has reached the age of majority under state law and who shall, to the extent permitted by state law, be jointly and severally liable to us for any returned item, overdraft, or unpaid amounts on such account and for any related fees and charges.
 We may pay funds directly to the minor without regard to his or her minority.
 Unless a guardian or parent is an account owner, the guardian or parent shall not have any account access rights.
-We have no duty to inquire about the use or purpose of any transaction.
+We have no duty to inquire about the use or purpose of any transaction except as required by applicable law.
 We will not change the account status when the minor reaches the age of majority unless the change is authorized in writing by all account owners.

 6. Uniform Transfers to Minors Account

 A Uniform Transfers to Minors Account (UTMA) is an individual account created by a custodian who deposits funds as an irrevocable gift to a minor.
 The minor to whom the gift is made is the beneficiary of the custodial property in the account.
 The custodian has possession and control of the account for the exclusive right and benefit of the minor and, barring a court order otherwise, is the only party authorized to make deposits, withdrawals, or close the account.
-We have no duty to inquire about the use or purpose of any transaction.
+We have no duty to inquire about the use or purpose of any transaction except as required by applicable law.
 If the custodian dies, we may suspend the account until we receive instructions from any person authorized by law to withdraw funds or a court order authorizing withdrawals.

 7. Agency Designation on an Account

 An agency designation on an account is an instruction to us that the owner authorizes

 another person to make transactions as agent for the account owner regarding the accounts designated.
 An agent has no ownership interest in the account(s) or credit union voting rights.
 We have no duty to inquire about the use or purpose of any transaction made by the agent except as required nu applicable law.